Written By Chloe Anderson

 Therefore, taking the time to learn what exactly your skin type is and what the specific needs are, will help balance the skin to maintain a healthier and more radiant complexion.

 Everyone has unique skin, however there are 4 main common skin types; Normal, Combination, Oily and Dry.
-To find out more detail on each skin type, please visit article What are the main skin types?
+To find out more detail on each skin type, please read the article What are the main skin types?

 Here are two easy ways to determine your skin type: